-Uncontested divorces are known as “divorce with agreement on all issues.”
+Uncontested divorce is sometimes known as "divorce with agreement on all issues."
 The name explains it all.
-To get an uncontested divorce Indiana, you’ll need to have reached an agreement with your spouse on property division, allocation of debts, custody, parenting time (visitation), alimony and child support.
-If you and your spouse don’t agree on any of these issues, you can’t seek an uncontested divorce in Indiana.
-Instead, a judge will decide any contested issues in your case at trial.
+To get an uncontested divorce in Indiana, you'll need to agree with your spouse on how you will deal with:

-Once your paperwork is filed, you'll need to wait 60 days for your divorce to be finalized.
-This 60-day waiting period is mandatory even for couples who have already reached a divorce settlement agreement.
+Once your paperwork is filed, you'll need to wait 60 days for your divorce to be finalized (Ind.
+Code §31-15-2-10 (2021)).

 Some couples are able to resolve some issues in their divorce, but not all of them.
 If you and your spouse have reached a partial agreement—on your own or with the help of lawyers and/or mediation—you may be able to request a "bifurcated divorce."
 In a bifurcated divorce, a judge will review your partial settlement agreement to ensure it's fair and serves the best interests of any minor children.
 Then, the remaining contested issues would be resolved at a court hearing.
 Even though you still wind up coming to court, you save time and money by avoiding a full-blown trial on every single issue.